-Offer Personalized Recommendations
+Offer Personalised Recommendations

-Every consumer has different needs when it comes to their travels — and personalizing your digital communications creates a CX that speaks to their preferences.
+Every consumer has different needs when it comes to their travels — and personalising your digital communications creates a CX that speaks to their preferences.
 Here are some custom offers you can upsell to every individual:

 - If you know your guests travel as a family, share recommendations of kid-friendly activities.